karakarakaraff/bloccit/README.md

 # Bloccit
 Bloccit is a CRUD web application built with Ruby on Rails that allows users to create posts under topics, then comment and vote on those posts, plus save their favorite posts.
-This project was made for [Bloc's Web Development Program](http://bloc.io).
+Read a case study about building this project on my portfolio website at [karaflaherty.com: Bloccit](http://karaflaherty.com/bloccit-a-forum-web-app-with-topics-votes-and-favorites/).

 ### Signing up, signing in, signing out
 Everything on Bloccit can be read publicly, but to create posts, vote on posts, write comments and save favorite posts, users must create an account with a name, email and password.
 Once signed up and signed in, Bloccit uses the Rails object `session` to attribute all actions to the current user while they are signed in.
 When the user signs out, the `session` object is cleared.